10 interesting facts about Japan

 Japanese anime

 The anime industry is a large industry in Japan.
 The anime stories created in Japan are watched all over the world.
-Japanese anime have a separate fanbase.
+Japanese anime have a separate fan base.
 Some of the shows are among the most-watched in the world.

-Some basic facts about Japan
+Basic facts about Japan

 Most spoken languageJapanese